colintalex/leaflet.multi-measure/README.md

 Inspired by the original Leaflet Measure - https://github.com/ljagis/leaflet-measure

+This a weekend project, updates are imminent the next time it rains :)

 Due to a lack of activty on the repo and a personal curioustity, I rebuilt this plugin with certain enhancements:
 - Removes use of unsafe-eval
 - Breaks out Measurements into seperate Point/Line/Area